About the Book

 Click HERE to get your copy!

 About the Author

-More from Kara
+More from Allen

 I received a complimentary copy of this book through Celebrate Lit and was not required to post a favorable review.
 All opinions are my own.